chelmerrox/figure-rate/README.md

 > Figure Rate is a service & tool that compares interest rates from different financial institutions in Fiji.

+## ⚠️ Disclaimer

+### Terms & conditions

+The interest rates displayed on this site are sourced from the respective financial institutions' websites and are accurate as of the year 2024.
+However, please be aware that these rates are subject to change without notice and may vary depending on various factors.
+We strongly advise individuals to visit the official websites of the financial institutions mentioned for the most up-to-date and accurate information regarding their current interest rates, terms, and conditions.
+While we strive to provide accurate and reliable information, we cannot guarantee the completeness, accuracy, or timeliness of the data presented on this site.
+Therefore, users should exercise caution and conduct their own research or consult with financial experts before making any financial decisions based on the information provided here.
+By accessing and using this site, you acknowledge and agree that the information provided is for informational purposes only and should not be construed as financial advice or a recommendation to engage in any specific financial transactions or investments.
+We disclaim any liability for any loss or damage arising directly or indirectly from the use of or reliance on the information presented on this site.
+Your use of this site constitutes your acceptance of these terms and conditions.
+If you do not agree with these terms, please refrain from using this site.

 ## 📸 Preview

 ![screenshot](./figure-rate/src/assets/screenshot-1.png)